MaastrichtU-IDS/d2s-docs/website/docs/translator-standards.md

 title: Translator Standards
 ---

-This page provides a big picture of the various standards developed and used in the [Translator](https://ncatstranslator.github.io/) project.
+This page provides a big picture of the various standards developed and used in the NCATS Biomedical Data Translator project.

-What we mean about a **Translator API**: an API developed in the context of the Translator project, by a Knowledge Provider (KP) or an Autonomous Relay Agent (ARA).
+What we mean about a **Translator API**: an API developed in the context of the Translator project, by a Knowledge Provider (KP), or an Autonomous Relay Agent (ARA).
 A Translator API implements Translator standards to query the exposed data, and is described using the OpenAPI specifications.

 ## BioLink model